WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 grid_turtle.circle(clock_radius)
 ```

-Run the code - you should see your circle with the hands moving inside it.
+Run the code - you should now see a circle around the clock, and the hands moving inside it.
 Adjust the parameters to get the circle just right.

 [Continue to *2.
 Draw all the different size tick marks round the outside*](README2.md)